z-purr/x402-api-gateway/README.md

 2. Sign the payment with your wallet
 3. Submit the payment back to the `/process` endpoint

-For a complete client example, see the a2a-x402 library documentation.
+For a complete client example, see the [`x402` library documentation](https://www.npmjs.com/package/x402).

 ## How It Works